chibisafe/chibisafe/README.md

 If you are using nginx, you should set inside your location block the following directive, replacing the number with the one you want set up `client_max_body_size 512M;`

-If using apache, you should change the following directives on your config `memory_limit = 512M`
+If using apache, you should change the following directives on your config `RLimitMEM 512M`